January 2023 Whole House Commodity Report

 Here are the price movers on our Index since mid-December.

-- Base moulding added5.5 percent on increased operational costs.
+Base moulding added 5.5 percent to increased operational costs.

 All other pricing remained steady with the drywall manufacturers announcing huge increases for January and February.

 Unemployment remains historically low, and labor remains tight.
-While fuel prices have dropped, they remain elevated and available trucking is better, but still remains stressed as truck drivers are still in high demand.
-The chances of recession in 2023 are fading as the Federal Reserve indicates interest rate hikes will slow and the latest inflation reports are encouraging, plus as employment remains robust with stronger labor rates, it is hard to see a recession with these types of positive employment numbers.
+While fuel prices have dropped, they remain elevated, and available trucking is better but still remains stressed as truck drivers are still in high demand.
+The chances of a recession in 2023 are fading as the Federal Reserve indicates interest rate hikes will slow and the latest inflation reports are encouraging, plus as employment remains robust with stronger labor rates, it is hard to see a recession with these types of positive employment numbers.

-More importantly, homebuyers and builders are starting to accept mortgage rates which are still at historical modest levels.
-For the state of Florida, population will fuel demand as the Census Bureau reports in the year ending July 2022, the state of Florida was adding over 8,000 new residents per week- that is a new town every month.
+More importantly, homebuyers and builders are starting to accept mortgage rates that are still at historically modest levels.
+For the state of Florida, the population will fuel demand as the Census Bureau reports in the year ending July 2022, the state of Florida was adding over 8,000 new residents per week- that is a new town every month.